topquark22/eeprom-programmer/wiring.md

 | Vcc | power | 24 | 28 | 28 |  +5V |

 **Note 1:** Our design shares a 28-pin socket for an AT28C64 or an AT28C256 to be programmed.
 On the AT28C64, pin 1 is an open-drain output (READY/BUSY_) that we do not use.
 On the AT28C256, pin 1 is an input (A14).
 In this situation, we need to prevent the possibility of a dead short when using the AT28C64.
 Although SR2 6 is normally low in its address range, it is prudent to place a 4.7K current-limiting resistor between SR2 pin 6 and the socket pin 1.
+**Note 2:** Pin 26 of the shared socket is internally non-connected on the AT28C64.
+We connect it anyways, although it is recommended to leave it unconnected.